Optimizing Age-of-Information in Adversarial and Stochastic Environments: Numerical Experiments

-In our numerical experiments, we simulate the $\textsf{CMA}$ and the \textsf{MMW} policy in a large cellular network and compare their relative performances for minimizing the average AoI and peak AoI.
+In our numerical experiments, we first simulate the $\textsf{CMA}$ and the \textsf{MMW} policies in the stationary regime and compare their performances for minimizing the average AoI and peak AoI.
 We consider a grid network with $M=100$ base stations arranged in the form of a $10 \times 10$ square grid. $N$ users are initially placed uniformly at random on any of the $M$ Base Stations.
-Each user performs an independent 2-D random walk on the grid at every time slot and moves to any one of the adjacent cells with equal probability.
-See Figure \ref{sim_setup} for a schematic of the simulation set up.
-As in our system model, we assume that the Base stations can schedule a new packet transmission to only one user situated in its cell.
-The success probabilities $\bm{p}$ of each of the users is sampled independently and uniformly at random from a closed interval $I \subseteq [0,1]$ as indicated in the plots.
-Figure \ref{comp_fig_Avg-age} shows the time-variation of the average-AoI for three different loading scenarios $N=1000, 2000, \textrm{and } 3000.$ Not surprisingly, the average AoI increases as the number of users $N$ in the network is increased.
+Each user executes an independent 2-dimensional random walk on the square grid at every time slot and moves to any one of the adjacent cells with equal probability.
+See Figure \ref{sim_setup} for a schematic.
+As in our system model, we assume that each Base Station can schedule a new packet transmission to only one user located in its cell per slot.
+In the stationary regime, the transmission success probabilities $\bm{p}$ of each of the users are sampled independently and uniformly at random from the interval $I \subseteq [0,1]$ and remains fixed throughout the simulation duration.

+\paragraph*{Results} Figure \ref{comp_fig_Avg-age} shows the time variation of the average AoI for three different scenarios $N=1000, 2000, \textrm{and } 3000.$ Not surprisingly, the average AoI increases as the number of users $N$ in the network is increased.
 More interestingly, by numerically evaluating the lower bound \eqref{lb_expr} using the values of the simulation parameters, we see that the simulated long-term AoI under the \textsf{MMW} policy is very close (within $\sim 1\%$) to the theoretical lower bound.
-This result indicates that (1) the lower bound is tight, and (2) the performance of the \textsf{MMW} policy is near-optimal in this scenario.
-We also see that the greedy \textsf{CMA} policy is out-performed by the \textsf{MMW} policy, which takes into account the varying transmission success probabilities of different users.
-However, when it comes to maximizing the peak-AoI, as the plot \ref{comp_fig_Max-age} indicates, the greedy \textsf{CMA} policy consistently outperforms the \textsf{MMW} policy.
-Hence, the choice of the AoI metric does matter when comparing the performance of different policies.
+This result indicates that (1) the lower bound is tight, and (2) the performance of the \textsf{MMW} policy is near-optimal.
+We also see that the greedy \textsf{CMA} policy is outperformed by the \textsf{MMW} policy, which takes into account the transmission success probabilities of different users.
+However, as the plot \ref{comp_fig_Max-age} shows, when it comes to maximizing the peak AoI, the greedy \textsf{CMA} policy consistently outperforms the \textsf{MMW} policy.
+Hence, the choice of the particular AoI metric plays an important role in determining the performance of different scheduling policies.